 We have been so looking forward to celebrating this milestone event with our members, volunteers, supporters and the community.
-It just isn’t the right time.
-We are postponing our 75th Anniversary Celebrations until the latter half of 2020.
+It just isn’t the right time, so we are postponing our 75th Anniversary Celebrations.

 If you have tickets to any of our special events for our 75th Anniversary, we will contact you directly.
 If you are unable to join us for the rescheduled date, you will receive a full refund.

 For more information, please visit our 75th Anniversary website.

 Australian Heritage Festival